swaptacular/swpt_accounts/protocol.rst

 **Important note:** At some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, and the record's status MUST be set to "finalized".
-Often this can be done immediately, in which case when the `PreparedTransfer`_ message is received the matching RT record will change its status from "initiated", to "finalized" directly.
+Often this can be done immediately.
+In that case, when the `PreparedTransfer`_ message is received, the matching RT record will change its status from "initiated", directly to "finalized".

 Received `FinalizedTransfer`_ message